omerbb/Portfolio/readme.md

 3. **Robustness patterns.** We injected retry logic, exponential back‑off and *in‑situ* HTML snapshots so students could debug missing elements live.
 4. **Data product.** The final artefact was a CLI script that delivers a clean, daily‑refreshable price history for any weapon skin—perfect input for time‑series modelling or portfolio simulations.

-**Impact.** The tool has since been reused by successive cohorts as the de‑facto template for browser‑automation assignments, demonstrating my ability to convert messy, JavaScript‑heavy sites into structured datasets that data‑scientists can trust.

 ---